jmnarloch/trie/README.md

 ## Memory foot print

-Tested on 64 bit JVM with enabled pointer compression (-XX:+UseCompressedOops - which enabled by default for Java 8)
+Tested on 64 bit JVM with enabled pointer compression (-XX:+UseCompressedOops - which is enabled by default for Java 8)

 | Data structure             | Memory (bytes) |
 |----------------------------|----------------|